teodutu/operating-systems/content/chapters/compute/lab/content/synchronization.md

     mutex.unlock()
 ```

-#### Synchronisation - Overhead
+#### Synchronization - Overhead

 > There ain't no such thing as a free lunch

 This saying is also true for multithreading.
-Running threads in parallel is nice and efficient, but synchronisation always comes with a penalty: overhead.
+Running threads in parallel is nice and efficient, but synchronization always comes with a penalty: overhead.
 Use the `time` command to record the running times of `race_condition` and `race_condition_mutex`.
 Notice that those of `race_condition_mutex` are larger than those of `race_condition`.